 3. The Arctic

 The reason most choose an Arctic adventure will be for the chance to glimpse polar bears stalking the ice floes.
 The extraordinary scenery of Svalbard, Greenland or Baffin Bay will blow you away.
 Here you can see the very bones of the land.
 Magnificent glaciers and imposing cliffs are framed by an ocean that reflects the surrounding palette of white, grey, black and blue in an environment that feels like another world altogether.

 Whether cruising amongst the uninhabited islands of the Mergui Archipelago, where the Moken people live their whole lives at sea, or travelling through the cultural heartland of the country along the Ayeyarwady or the Chindwin river, Myanmar gives you a glimpse of an Asia still unsullied by mass tourism.

-Mexico's Sea of Cortez was described by Jacques Cousteau as 'the world's aquarium', a UNESCO World Heritage Site that's home to an extraordinary number of marine mammals, including huge pods of dolphins, blue whales, gray whales, orca, humpback, pilot and fin whales, whale sharks, manta rays and sea lions.
+Described by Jacques Cousteau as 'the world's aquarium', this UNESCO World Heritage Site is home to an extraordinary number of marine mammals, including huge pods of dolphins, blue whales, gray whales, orca, humpback, pilot and fin whales, whale sharks, manta rays and sea lions.
 Kayak, snorkel or join one of the landing craft to explore the coastline's raw desert beauty.